About your Application

 For more information see Payment Options, Fees and Refunds.

-CIT Educational Agents are located in countries throughout the world.
+CIT Education Agents are located in countries throughout the world.
 They are official representatives for CIT and can help you apply for your chosen course in Canberra.
-CIT Educational Agents deal directly with CIT on your behalf, making the application process easier for you.
+CIT Educatiol Agents deal directly with CIT on your behalf, making the application process easier for you.

-CIT can only accept applications from authorised CIT Educational Agents or directly from students.
+CIT can only accept applications from authorised CIT Education Agents or directly from students.

 For more information see Benefits of using a CIT Agent.

-The International Services Unit (ISU) is staffed by personnel who are well equipped to assist students with questions, problems or issues that they may have while studying at CIT such as stress, fitting in, study and adjusting to their new lifestyle.
+CIT International is staffed by personnel who are well equipped to assist students with questions, problems or issues that they may have while studying at CIT such as stress, fitting in, study and adjusting to their new lifestyle.

 To find out how they can help you apply and support you through your studies at CIT, see CIT International.